Winterizing Winterizing — Do I Need a Pool Opening Kit? Spring Pool Startup Guide

 Safety Considerations

 Never mix different pool chemicals, whether from kits or individual purchases.
-Add chemicals separately with the pump running, allowing several hours between different chemical additions.
+Add chemicals separately with the pump running, allowing about 30 minutes of circulation between different chemical additions.
 Always add acid to water, never water to acid.

 Bottom Line